Online Algorithms for Repeated Optimal Stopping: Balancing Baseline Guarantees and Regret: General Result

 \section{General Result}

-In this section, we present a general result on the repeated optimal stopping problem $(\DD,p;T)$.
-Our framework provides a unified method for constructing algorithms that guarantee a competitive ratio in each round, while also achieving sublinear regret over multiple rounds.

-As a high-level idea, we start from algorithms $g_t$ that make decisions based on the first $t-1$ samples and guarantee a competitive ratio, as studied in the context of online optimization with samples.
-However, applying $g_t$ in each round $t$ does not necessarily achieve a regret bound, so we need to construct another sequence of algorithms $h_t$ that can ensure a bounded regret.
-We will construct such algorithms $h_t$ by utilizing the uniform law of large numbers and, when a more effective algorithm is known for the specific problem setting, by employing it accordingly.

-In each round $t$, if we could select the algorithm with a higher expected reward between $g_t$ and $h_t$, we would get both the competitive ratio and regret guarantees.
-However, since the underlying distribution $\fD$ is unknown, we cannot evaluate expectations directly.
-To overcome this, we compare their performance using the hold-out method, which splits the observed samples into training and test sets.
-Specifically, in round $t$, we use $\zeta(t)-1$ samples for training and employ either $g_{\zeta(t)}$ or $h_{\zeta(t)}$.
-We will set the partition sizes to be basically the same, but use the first few constant samples entirely for training to guarantee a good competitive ratio.

-The challenging part is that, to preserve the competitive ratio of $g_{\zeta(t)}$, we cannot allow switching rules that lead to worse performance than the true expectation of $g_{\zeta(t)}$.
-On the other hand, if we rely too much on $g_{\zeta(t)}$, we cannot bound the regret.
-Nevertheless, we show that with a proper design, it is possible to achieve both guarantees, depending on the complexity of $(\fD,p)$.
+We present a general framework for repeated optimal stopping $(\DD,p;T)$ that achieves both per-round guarantees and sublinear regret.

+Starting from competitive algorithms $g_t$ based on $t-1$ samples, we construct algorithms $h_t$ that ensure low regret via uniform concentration and problem-specific techniques.
+We then select between $g_t$ and $h_t$ using a hold-out estimate, since the underlying distribution is unknown and their expected rewards cannot be evaluated directly.
+We split the first $t-1$ samples into training and test sets.
+Using $\zeta(t)-1$ samples for training, we compare $g_{\zeta(t)}$ and $h_{\zeta(t)}$ via their empirical performance on the remaining samples.

-\begin{remark} By the uniform law of large numbers (\Cref{thm:ulln}), it is possible to evaluate the performance of $g_t$ and $h_t$ even when all samples are used as training data.
-This allows us to achieve a competitive ratio no worse than that of $g_t$ in every round $t$.
-However, to obtain a meaningful regret bound under this approach, $g_t$ needs to belong to a small class algorithms, such as (essentially) threshold algorithms.
+\begin{remark} By the uniform concentration bound (\Cref{thm:ulln}), we can evaluate the performance of $g_t$ and $h_t$ even when all samples are used as training data.
+This allows us to achieve a reward no worse than that of $g_t$ w.h.p.\ in each round $t$.
+However, to obtain a meaningful regret bound under this approach, $g_t$ needs to belong to a small algorithm class, such as (essentially) threshold algorithms.
 In contrast, our method based on the hold-out approach does not require such restrictions on $g_t$. \end{remark}